goinginblind/chirpy/README.md

 # Chirpy

 Chirpy is a Go-based web service for managing users, chirps (short messages), and authentication.
 It features a modular structure, RESTful endpoints, and concurrency-safe metrics.
-Basically a twitter backaend clone.
+Basically a twitter backend clone.

 ## Features
 - User registration and authentication (API keys, JWT, password)